 “The maker (and the proof of the making)” is always infused into Puryear’s projects, so “Untitled 2” became both an object of abstract beauty and a record of all the students who touched it at the same time.

-Detroit artist John Sauvé (a close friend of Barr), filled in some of the blanks.
-According to him “Untitled 2” was actually a fixture on campus at Macomb, and he saw it often in the 1980’s — remembering it was tucked away in the northwest corner of the courtyard at Center Campus.
+Detroit artist John Sauvé (a close friend of Barr and an artist with work in the park), filled in some of the blanks.
+According to him “Untitled 2” was actually a fixture at Macomb, and he saw it often in the 1980’s — remembering it was tucked away in the northwest corner of the courtyard at Center Campus.

 Sauvé had worked for the Art in Public Places initiative, which was documenting public art across Michigan in 1987 — and although Puryear had yet to be a household name, his career was on the rise and Sauvé specifically recalls them discussing “Untitled 2” in a staff meeting, noting that Macomb didn’t seem to have much of a plan for preserving the work.